JonoHall/linked-options/README.md

 Generates linked options for Shopify's Dawn theme.

 # Installation
+1. Copy the "linked-selectors.liquid" file into the "snippets" section of your Dawn theme.
-Add the following to "theme.liquid" just before the </body> tag:
+2. Add the following to "theme.liquid" just before the </body> tag:

 ```
     {% if(request.page_type == 'product') %}